egonw/cdkbook/substructure.md

 <a name="sec:sec:exactsearch"></a>
 ## Exact Search

+Before we look at isomorphism checking, it should be noted that canonical SMILES and InChI generation (see elsewhere in this book) may be an appropriate way to determine identity and use this for database lookup.

+But historically, this below approach was the way to go and is included are prelude to the substructure search.

 The [`UniversalIsomorphismTester`](http://cdk.github.io/cdk/latest/docs/api/org/openscience/cdk/isomorphism/UniversalIsomorphismTester.html) class implements an algorithm that was originally developed for <a name="tp2">isomorphism</a> checking.
 However, it can be used for substructure search too.